Indian retailers retrench as reform hopes dashed

 Foreign partners would bring experience, expertise and funds, but many in the industry do not expect a decision on foreign investment in supermarkets before elections in 2014.

-“These companies have realized there is no point standing still and bleeding more, waiting for the government to act,” said Debashish Mukherjee, partner and vice-president with consultancy AT Kearney.
+“These companies have realised there is no point standing still and bleeding more, waiting for the government to act,” said Debashish Mukherjee, partner and vice-president with consultancy AT Kearney.

 “Foreign private equity firms are in talks with smaller businesses which are less capital intensive.
 So this option is ruled out for the big boys,” said an investment banker who did not wish to be identified.

 Industry euphoria proved short-lived.
-Under pressure from ruling coalition allies, the government backtracked in an embarrassing reversal that has come to symbolize the inability of Prime Minister Manmohan Singh’s administration to enact reforms.
+Under pressure from ruling coalition allies, the government backtracked in an embarrassing reversal that has come to symbolise the inability of Prime Minister Manmohan Singh’s administration to enact reforms.

 Indian traders and middlemen vehemently oppose allowing foreign chains into a $450 billion retail industry where 90 percent of sales are made by informal “kirana” stores, which are generally family run.